4.1. Overview

 ...

-It is important to note that only some actions use multithreading, and only fewer work with all possible number of cores.
-Setting the CPU count only provides a maximum number.
+It is important to note that only some actions use multithreading, and only a few functions work with all available/specified cores.
+Setting the CPU count only provides an upper limit.

 4.1.5.
 Running optrace on Wayland